 At this time, they have a make-your-own Glass Artwork setup inside the kiosk.

 A cast member will help you select a project.
 Then you’ll choose the pieces and colors.
 After that, you assemble your art.

 This wraps up our journey to the Germany Pavilion in the World Showcase.
 Hopefully, this review provided a little insight for your next visit.

 You might also enjoy these other reviews of countries in the World Showcase.

-If you are considering staying near Epcot you might want to look over these Disney World Resort Reviews.
+If you are considering staying near Epcot, you might want to consider some of these nearby Walt Disney World Resorts.

 - Disney’s Boardwalk Inn Review

 What do you think of the Germany Pavilion at Epcot?
 Do you enjoy touring this pavilion?
 Are there any items you must try?

 Planning a Walt Disney World or other Disney Destination vacation?